 - MUKTA A2 Cinemas goes international with its first property in Bahrain

-In our point of view, a prudent investor will hire a Romanian lawyer/ a Romanian Law Office, who will liaise closely with the notary on the verification of the title, obtaining the Land Registry excerpt and the drafting of the agreement for the transfer of ownership of the real estate.
-This means that the Romanian lawyer will be solely acting for and is responsible to his or her client, whereas the notary will not have the same degree of responsibility to the purchaser.
+In our point of view, a prudent investor will hire a Romanian lawyer/ a Romanian Law Office, who will liaise closely with the notary on the verification of the title, obtaining the Land Registry excerpt, and the drafting of the agreement for the transfer of ownership of the real estate.
+This means that the Romanian lawyer will be solely acting for and is responsible to their client.
+In contrast, the notary will not have the same degree of responsibility to the purchaser.

-The closing of the pre-sale agreement is to protect the investor/buyer from any possible purchase to other buyers and to matters regarding the fixed price and duration of a future purchase.
-In our point of view, it is a must that the pre-sale agreement to be concluded at a Public Notary and clearly, stipulate the sale price and other clauses regarding the duration of the future purchase.
+The pre-sale agreement’s closing is to protect the investor/buyer from any possible purchase to other buyers and matters regarding the fixed price and duration of a future purchase.
+From our perspective, it is a must that the pre-sale agreement is concluded at a Public Notary and clearly stipulates the sale price and other clauses regarding the future purchase duration.
 In this case, it can be enforced in court on the buyer’s request as a deed to transfer ownership.

-A sale agreement signed in Romania, according to the Romanian legislation will mandatory stipulate: obligations of the parties for the fulfillment of the sale contract, delivery and quality conditions of goods and/or services, terms, payment methods and payment guarantees, payment instruments and price insurance, contractual risk, as well as method of solving eventual litigations arising from the contract.
+A sale agreement signed in Romania, according to the Romanian legislation, will mandatorily stipulate obligations of the parties for the fulfillment of the sale contract, delivery and quality conditions of goods and/or services, terms, payment methods, and payment guarantees, payment instruments, and price insurance, contractual risk, as well as the method of solving eventual litigations arising from the contract.
 Other required elements include the full name and identification details of the parties (for legal entities) and the name of the person signing the contract (representing a legal entity).